stark-t/PAI/scripts/cluster/readme.md

 # Start from a clean global environment
 module purge

-# Load most up to date Python version on the cluster
+# Load most up to date Python version on the cluster.
+# Can check available versions of the Python module with:
+# module spider Python
 module load Python/3.9.6-GCCcore-11.2.0

 # Create a virtual environment named yolov5 in ~/venv